 7. Lake Superior Provincial Park

-If you are looking for something a little less rugged, Agawa Bay offers good car camping with bathroom and water amenities.
+If you are looking for a camping experience that is a little less rugged, Agawa Bay offers good car camping with bathroom and water amenities.

 - Visit Lake Superior Provincial Park for more details.